HHAL MEDICAL NEWS OCTOBER 2011 Aspirin Lowers Risk for Hereditary Colon Cancer Patients may be asking about news stories

 separately for men and women using the traditional CVD risk factors with the addition of a term for HbA1c levels only for diabetic individuals.
 In diabetic participants, the resulting predicted risks were

 compared with classification of diabetes as a cardiovascular risk equivalent (10-year CVD risk of at least 20%).
+Results In women, the models

 including HbA1c levels in diabetic participants improved the C statistic